dendriel/rozsa-events-collector/README.md

 ![Unit Tests](https://github.com/dendriel/rozsa-events-collector/actions/workflows/gradle.yml/badge.svg)
 # Rozsa Events Collector

-Rozsa Events Collector is a **spring-based library** that easies the **collection** and **transmission** of events in an execution flow.
+Rozsa Events Collector is a **spring-based java library** that easies the **collection** and **transmission** of events in execution flows.

-The basic usage of this library is just to mark target elements from an execution flow.
+The basic usage of this library is just to mark target elements for collection in an execution flow.
 When this flow is called then the expected data will be collected and submitted for a remove server of choice as a map o objects.
 The submission behavior may be replaced by your custom logic if necessary.